Jittering jets by negative angular momentum feedback in cooling flows: The jets-clumps interaction zone

 A clump falling from radius $R_{\rm int}$ at about the sound speed reaches the center in a time of

+where I scale the sound speed as in \cite{Ubertosietal2021}.
+I assume that a dense clump very rapidly is accelerated to the sound speed, but not beyond it because the dissipation is strong for a supersonic velocity.
+In any case, equation (\ref{eq:tauf}) is an estimate of the timescale that I use below.

-where I scale the sound speed as in \cite{Ubertosietal2021}. \cite{HillelSoker2014} perform hydrodynamical simulations of jets that interact with dense clumps in the ICM.
+\cite{HillelSoker2014} perform hydrodynamical simulations of jets that interact with dense clumps in the ICM.
 Although they place the dense clumps at $20 \kpc$ from the center, I can scale their findings to much closer clumps as long as they are not too close to the accretion disk that launches the jets.
-They find that the jets interact with the dense clump and entrain the clumps, break them to smaller clumps, stretch the clumps, and drag them up within a time scale that is about an order of magnitude longer than the time scale that equation (\ref{eq:tauf}) gives. \cite{HillelSoker2018} examine the uplifted cool ICM gas by jet-inflated bubbles.
+They find that the jets interact with the dense clumps and entrain them, break them to smaller clumps, stretch the clumps, and drag them up within a timescale that is about an order of magnitude longer than the timescale that equation (\ref{eq:tauf}) gives. \cite{HillelSoker2018} examine the uplifted cool ICM gas by jet-inflated bubbles.
 However, they did not examine cold clumps that are the subject of the present study.
 Therefore, I scale by the results of \cite{HillelSoker2014}.
 The clumps will fall later (a process the simulations did not follow).
-My crude estimate, an estimate that requires future simulations to verify, is that the clumps will start falling at about few times the entrainment time.
+My crude estimate, an estimate that requires future simulations to verify, is that the clumps will start falling at about few, i.e., $\approx 5$, times the entrainment time.
 Therefore, the time from the first jet activity to the feeding of the SMBH with clumps that the first jets uplifted/entrained is